ergochat/ergo/docs/MANUAL.md

 In most IRC servers you can use `NickServ` to register an account.
 You can do the same thing with Oragono, by default, with no other software needed!

-These are the two ways you can register an account, either one will work:
 To register an account, use:

     /NS REGISTER <password>